JacobKnyspel/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hi! :wave: This is my (still work in progress) personal website where I post information about myself, my research projects, and my publications.
+Hi! :wave: This is my (still work in progress) personal website where I post information about myself and the things I've been up to.
 Feel free to have a look around.

 I am currently studying the MSc Developmental Psychology & Psychology at King’s College London, where I am undertaking modules about behavioural and statistical genetics research methods and a research placement in the area of clinical neurodevelopmental science.
 I am also leading an independent research project on the topic of gender salience, which you read more about [here](https://jacob-knyspel.netlify.app/project/gender-salience-scale-project/).